nire0510/jsoq/README.md

   ```javascript
   jsoq.from(data).group('age'); //-> { '21': [{}, {}...], '32': [{}...] }
   ```
-* `.join(json: any[], property: string)` - Merges two JSON arrays based on a property.
+* `.join(json: any[], property: string, fromProperty?: string)` - Merges two JSON arrays based on a property.
 Takes only objects which exist in both JSON arrays.
+You may use fromProperty if the common property name is different in each array.
   ```javascript
   jsoq.from(data).join(data2, 'index'); //-> jsoq
   ```
-* `.leftJoin(json: any[], property: string)` - Merges two JSON arrays based on a property.
+* `.leftJoin(json: any[], property: string, fromProperty?: string)` - Merges two JSON arrays based on a property.
 Takes all objects from left (first) JSON array.
+You may use fromProperty if the common property name is different in each array.
   ```javascript
   jsoq.from(data).leftJoin(data2, 'index'); //-> jsoq
   ```